dhis2/dhis2-docs/src/sysadmin/installation.md

 ...
 ```

-#### Generic Providers
+#### Generic providers

-The generic provider can be used to configure any OIDC provider that uses the "default" features in Spring Security.
+The generic provider can be used to configure any standard OIDC provider which are compatible with Spring Security.

-In the example below we configure the Norwegian governmental health service OIDC provider.
+In the example below we configure the Norwegian governmental *_HelseID_* OIDC provider using the key `helseid`.

-The client name here is *helseid* and will automatically show up on the login page as a button with the same name or the name of the *display_alias* if defined.
+The client key will automatically appear as a button in the login page with the key value, or the value of the `display_alias` if defined.
+The `key` is arbitrary and can be any value, except for the keys used by the specific providers (`google`, `azure`, `wso2`).
+It is recommended to use a key which is descriptive and reflects the provider.

 The DHIS2 generic provider uses the following defaults:

-* Client Authentication: https://tools.ietf.org/html/rfc6749#section-2.3 > ClientAuthenticationMethod.BASIC
+* Client Authentication: https://tools.ietf.org/html/rfc6749#section-2.3 > `ClientAuthenticationMethod.BASIC`

-* Authenticated Requests: https://tools.ietf.org/html/rfc6750#section-2 > AuthenticationMethod.HEADER
+* Authenticated Requests: https://tools.ietf.org/html/rfc6750#section-2 > `AuthenticationMethod.HEADER`

 > **Note**
 >